James West (inventor): Early life and education

-He has four children with his wife Marlene.

-Inventions and scientific contributions
+Career and personal life

 Along with Gerhard Sessler, West invented the foil electret microphone in 1962 while developing instruments for human hearing research.
 Compared to the previous condenser microphones, the electret microphone has higher capacitance and does not require a DC bias.
 West and Sessler optimized the mechanical and surface parameters of the system.
 Nearly 90 percent of the microphones produced annually are based on the principles of the foil-electret and are used in everyday items such as telephones, camcorders, hearing aids, baby monitors, and audio recording devices among others.

 West measured the acoustics of Philharmonic Hall in New York City.

-Recently, West teamed with Ilene Busch-Vishniac and studied the acoustic environment of hospitals showing that hospitals are in general too loud and that the noise levels affect staff and patients.
+In a study published in 2005, West teamed with Ilene Busch-Vishniac and studied the acoustic environment of hospitals showing that hospitals are in general too loud and that the noise levels affect staff and patients.

 At Johns Hopkins, he has worked on a device to detect pneumonia in lungs of young children.
 His research at Johns Hopkins also includes efforts to improve teleconferencing technology by transmitting stereophonic sound over the Internet and new transducers.

-Supporting people of color in the sciences

 Throughout his career, West has been a fervent advocate for greater diversity in the fields of science and technology.
 While at Bell Laboratories, West co-founded the Association of Black Laboratory Employees (ABLE), an organization formed to "address placement and promotional concerns of Black Bell Laboratories employees."
 He was also instrumental in the creation and development of both the Corporate Research Fellowship Program (CRFP) for graduate students pursuing terminal degrees in the sciences, as well as the Summer Research Program, which together provided opportunities for over 500 non-white graduate students.
-Since 2015, West has served on the board of directors of the Ingenuity Project, a Baltimore non-profit that supports talented middle and high school students in science and math.West has long been known for being a mentor to students, and for being active in initiating and participating in programs aimed at encouraging more minorities and women to enter the fields of science, technology, mathematics, and engineering (STEM).
+Since 2015, West has served on the board of directors of the Ingenuity Project, a Baltimore non-profit that supports talented middle and high school students in science and math.
+West has long been known for being a mentor to students, and for being active in initiating and participating in programs aimed at encouraging more minorities and women to enter the fields of science, technology, mathematics, and engineering (STEM).